HTenkanen/htenkanen.github.io/_software/geopandas.md

 ---

-GeoPandas is an open source Python project and one of the core libraries in Python for doing GIS.
+GeoPandas is an open source Python project and one of the core libraries in Python for doing GIS and working with geospatial data.
 The goal of GeoPandas is to make working with geospatial data in Python easier.
-It combines the capabilities of pandas and shapely, providing geospatial operations in pandas and a high-level interface to multiple geometries to shapely.
-GeoPandas enables you to easily do operations in python that would otherwise require a spatial database such as PostGIS.
-GeoPandas extends the datatypes used by pandas to allow spatial operations on geometric types while geometric operations are performed by shapely.
-Geopandas further depends on fiona for file access and matplotlib for plotting.
+I have contributed to `geopandas` by adding a new feature `.to_postgis()`, read more below.

 ![Geopandas logo](geopandas_logo.png)